Rolling for a Scene

 Sometimes the GM may want to resolve an entire scene without resorting to turn-by-turn action.
 A scene check is made up of one or three rolls, each roll representing an "act" within the scene.
 Each roll functions like a success check, but the target number (TN) for a clean success escalates with each act.

-- Another hero adds their attribute to the roll that matches the nature of the action (as determined by the GM).
-If the hero's attribute is reduced in any way (such as from attribute damage ) or the hero has wounds, factor in these penalties into the total attribute score.
+- The Heavy Lifter provides support that is essential to the plan, and usually its execution hinges on their involvement.
+This hero adds their attribute to the roll that matches the nature of the action (as determined by the GM in step 3).
+If the hero's attribute is reduced in any way (such as from attribute damage) or the hero has wounds, factor in these penalties into the total attribute score.

 Scene Check Target Number Table